Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 </sample-output>

-A Person now has two methods, both called `growOlder`.
+`Person` now has two methods, both called `growOlder`.
 The one that gets executed depends on the number of parameters provided.

-We may also modify the program so that the parameterless method is implemented using the method `growOlder(int years)`:
+We may also modify the program such that the parameterless method is implemented using the method `growOlder(int years)`:

 ```java